OpenMobileAlliance/oma-knowledge-base/content/8.guidelines/2.components/sh-micro-card.md

 #### Class Descriptions

 This constructor has many classes in many layouts, so this description section would be exagerated with information about each class.
-Checkout the official [TailwindCSS](https://v3.tailwindcss.com/) documentation.
+Checkout the official <a href="https://v3.tailwindcss.com/" target="_blank">TailwindCSS</a> documentation.